th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/buttons.md

 ## Usage

 Let's look at a basic example.
 You can play around with some of the arguments in this demo.
-To see a full list check out the [api page](../api/components/uxs-button)

 {{docs/uxs-button/basic-demo}}